traefik-workshops/traefik-microsoft-workshop/module-2/entraid.md

 This module uses Terraform to configure Microsoft Entra ID (formerly Azure AD) integration with Traefik Hub.
 The following resources are automatically provisioned:

 ## Users and Groups
-- Three demo users (admin, developer, maintainer) with their respective groups
+- Two demo users (admin, support) with their respective groups
 - Each user is assigned to their corresponding group (e.g., admin user → admin group)
 - Default password for all users: `topsecretpassword`